-To be taken into consideration, subscription requests must be received by the Fund Administrator:

-- by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the Europe Small Sub-Fund; - by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the France Small & Mid Sub-Fund; - by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the Europe Mid Sub-Fund.
+To be taken into consideration, subscription requests must be received by the Fund Administrator by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the France Small & Mid, Europe Small and Europe Mid Sub-Funds.

-The shares will be offered at an issue price equal to the net value per share on the Subscription Day and calculated in accordance with the provisions of Chapter "IX.
+The shares will be offered at an issue price equal to the net value per share on the Subscription Day and calculated in accordance with the provisions of Chapter "XI.
 NET ASSET VALUE", plus, where applicable, a subscription fee in favour of the Management Company.
 Any subscription request received after 12.00pm (Luxembourg time) on a Subscription Date will be taken into consideration on the following Subscription Date for the Europe Small Sub-Fund, the France Small & Mid Sub-Fund and the Europe Mid Sub-Fund.

-The Class I (C) subscription fee will be a maximum 1% of the net assets subscribed.
+The Europe Small Sub-Fund's Class A (C), Class I (C) and Class X (C) subscription fee will be a maximum 1% of the net assets subscribed.
 This subscription fee will be collected for the Management Company.